EvanHuang7/ai_job_interview/README.md

 Hi!
 I'm Evan Huang — a full-stack software developer with 4+ years of experience in web applications, real-time systems, and cloud integration.
 I’m passionate about building scalable products with clean architecture, elegant UI/UX, and modern technologies like Next.js, Firebase, Google Gemini AI.

-This chat app project was completed on **May 17, 2025**, and reflects my focus on full stack development, cloud infrastructure, and responsive design into real-world solutions.
+This AI interview app project was completed on **May 17, 2025**, and reflects my focus on full stack development, cloud infrastructure, and responsive design into real-world solutions.

 Feel free to connect with me in LinkedIn or GitHub!